 The plan was created as part of the process to update the Lawrence-Douglas County Comprehensive Plan, and sets a framework for the next 10 years to guide policy changes by our local governments, to shape the work of the Douglas County Food Policy Council, and to inspire community actions and partnerships.

 We hope you find something in this plan that excites and inspires you!
 If you do, please join us in building a more robust local food system.
 See What Can I Do?, below, for how you can get involved.
-You can also stay up to date by subscribing for updates about the Food System Plan!

 Follow us on Facebook! https://www.facebook.com/LawrenceandDouglasCountySustainability/

 Goal 1: Agricultural producers, food entrepreneurs, and food sector workers thrive in our regional economy

 - Objective #1: Develop local food and agricultural businesses

 - Objective #2: Promote local food, farms, and agricultural heritage tourism

 - Objective #4: Expand workforce development and readiness to prepare community members for successful food system employment

 See PDF for more on Goal 1, including background information, policies, and potential partners.